-Family of woman killed by police asks for body back
+Family of woman killed by Minneapolis police hires Castile family attorney

 Story highlights

+- "All we want to do is bring Justine home to Australia," Justine Ruszczyk's family says

-- She was shot and killed by a cop after calling 911 to report a possible sexual assault
+- Ruszczyk was killed by a police officer after calling 911 to report a possible sexual assault

-Minneapolis (CNN)Justine Ruszczyk's family says they're still grappling with the reality of her death.

-In a statement released to CNN affiliate Sky News Australia, Ruszczyk's relatives said they are devastated she was shot and killed by police Saturday, just minutes after trying to report a possible sexual assault to authorities.
+(CNN)Justine Ruszczyk's relatives say they're still stunned the bride-to-be was killed by police -- and they've hired an attorney with experience handling controversial police-involved shootings.

-"We are still trying to come to terms with this tragedy and we are struggling to understand how and why this could happen," the family said in the statement.
+"We are still trying to come to terms with this tragedy and we are struggling to understand how and why this could happen," the family said in the statement released to CNN affiliate Sky News Australia.

-Though investigators say it may be months until the case comes to a close, the family wants to know what happened "as soon as possible" so they can have a sense of closure.

-They'll have to wait for answers, but for now, they want her body back home.

 "All we want to do is bring Justine home to Australia to farewell her in her hometown among family and friends.
-In the meantime, we ask that you give us time to grieve in private and to support each other at this very difficult time," the statement said.
+In the meantime, we ask that you give us time to grieve in private and to support each other at this very difficult time."

 Ruszczyk, 40, was originally from Australia but moved to the United States in 2014.
-She trained as a veterinarian and later became a yoga instructor and life coach and was planning on getting married next month.
+She was set to marry her fiancé, Don Damond, next month.

+But on Saturday night, Ruszczyk was killed minutes after calling 911 to report a possible sexual assault.

+The Ruszczyk family's attorney is calling for a comprehensive investigation and policy review.

-The emergency calls released by police offer some of the first clues about what may have led police to shoot Ruszczyk.
+Some of the first clues emerged this week about what may have led to the police shooting of Ruszczyk.

-Ruszczyk made two 911 calls Saturday night to report a possible sexual assault near her home, according to transcripts released by the city Wednesday.
+She made two 911 calls Saturday night to report a possible sexual assault near her home, according to transcripts the city released Wednesday.

 "I can hear someone out the back and I, I'm not sure if she's having sex or being raped," Ruszczyk said in the first call.